Dunedin doctor Venod Skantha found guilty of murder of Amber-Rose Rush

 The jury heard statements from 69 witnesses.
 They had more than a thousand pages of evidence and numerous exhibits to consider.
 They deliberated for close to three hours after the judge summed up this afternoon.

-Skantha pleaded not guilty to murdering 16-year-old Amber-Rose Rush — who was found in bed with her throat slashed at her Corstorphine home by horrified family members on February 3 last year.
+Skantha pleaded not guilty to murdering the 16-year-old — who was found in bed with her throat slashed at her Corstorphine home by horrified family members on February 3 last year.

 He also pleaded not guilty to four charges of threatening to kill — relating to the Crown's star witness in the case against him.